JosephSerUSP/Stillnight-Win3.1/doc/futureMechanics.md

 -Quests:
 Inspired by Diablo, mostly.
 NPCs can yield the player Quests, which can be tracked in a dedicated Quest window.

+-Items:
+Onyx Lamp: Inspired by Diabolos's lamp in FFVIII.
+Use it to trigger a difficult boss fight against a rare demon.
+Win to recruit.